eligolf/affinity_chess/README.md

 # Introduction
-Affinity Chess is a chess program/engine written in Python, supporting both play against a human or an AI.
+Affinity Chess is a chess program/engine written in Python as a hobby project to learn more about programming.
+The program allows you to play against another human or against the built in AI.

 # Before you start playing
 In the file settings.py you will find a lot of settings for the game and GUI in general.
 Here are some of the most important settings to know of before you start playing: